 In the event that there is a change in law affecting the legally permissible scope of bargaining, either party may reopen this MOU to request bargaining over the newly negotiable matters.
 In the event that the subject matter being proposed does not give rise to a duty to bargain, the party which has not requested bargaining may notify the party requesting bargaining that it does not wish to bargain over the newly negotiable matters.
+Additionally, upon mutual agreement, the parties may re-open the MOU at any time to bargain about any permissible subject.

 Article 4.
+Mid-Contract Negotiations

-Mid-contract Negotiations Section 1.
+Section 1.